-I was first employed at Westminster College in 1992 as a part-time instructor and hired into a tenure-track position in philosophy and religion in 1994 and was appointed to the position of Vira I. Heinz Professor of Religion in 2002.
+I was first employed at Westminster College in 1992 as a part-time instructor and hired into a tenure-track position in philosophy and religion in 1994 and held the Vira I. Heinz Chair as Professor of Religion from 2002 until 2017.
 I served as Chair of the Department of Religion, History, Philosphy and Classics from 2007 until 2014.

 I was born in an army married quarters in Ayr in the south-west of Scotland to an English mother and a Scottish father.
 When my father was honorably discharged from his regiment (The Royal Scots Fusiliers) after twenty-eight years of service we went to live in Hartlepool in the north-east of England, near my mother's parents.
 Hartlepool is a working-class, post-industrial town of almost one hundred thousand people, whose shipyards, steelmills, and factories have gradually closed since the late fifties.
 Despite the unavoidable industrial blight it is surrounded by the rather beautiful countryside of County Durham.